ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 Note that "field" and "value" are optional fields.
 If the "value" field exists, the "field" field MUST exist.

--  If the TIPS request does not have a "resource-id" field, the error code of the error message MUST be `E_MISSING_FIELD` and the "field" field MUST be "resource-id".
+-  If the TIPS request does not have a "resource-id" field, the error code of the error message MUST be `E_MISSING_FIELD` and the "field" field, if present, MUST be "resource-id".
 The TIPS service MUST NOT create any TIPS view.

 -  If the "resource-id" field is invalid or is not associated with the TIPS, the error code of the error message MUST be `E_INVALID_FIELD_VALUE`.
-The "field" field SHOULD be the full path of the "resource-id" field, and the "value" field SHOULD be the invalid resource-id.
+If present, the "field" field MUST be the full path of the "resource-id" field, and the "value" field MUST be the invalid resource-id.

 -  If the resource is a POST-mode service that requires input, the client MUST set the "input" field to a JSON object with the parameters that that resource expects.
-If the "input" field is missing or invalid, TIPS MUST return the same error response that resource would return for missing or invalid input (see
+If the "input" field is missing or invalid, TIPS MUST return the same error response that resource would return for missing or invalid input (see {{RFC7285}}).
-   {{RFC7285}}).

 Furthermore, it is RECOMMENDED that the server uses the following HTTP codes to indicate other errors, with the media type "application/alto-error+json".